How and for what services can I claim Medicare rebates under a MHCP?

-The referring medical practitioner can initially refer you for a course of treatment up to six (6) individual mental health services.
+The referring medical practitioner can initially refer you for a course of treatment up to ten (10) individual mental health services.

-After an initial group of up to six (6) sessions, the referring medical practitioner managing the identified patient (the child) will conduct a review based on the psychologist’s report.
-The review will determine if there is a need for further sessions and the referring medical practitioner may refer the client for up to further four (4) sessions (to a maximum of 10 psychological sessions per calendar year).
+After an initial group of up to ten (10) sessions, the referring medical practitioner managing the identified patient (the child) will conduct a review based on the psychologist’s report.
+The review will determine if there is a need for further sessions and the referring medical practitioner may refer the client for up to a further ten (10) sessions (to a maximum of 20 psychological sessions per calendar year).

-At the end of six sessions, we are required to prepare a brief update report and send it to your GP.
-You then need to obtain a new referral stating the number of additional sessions (not necessarily a new MHTP) to access these additional four (4) sessions.
+At the end of ten sessions, we are required to prepare a brief update report and send it to your GP.
+You then need to obtain a new referral stating the number of additional sessions (not necessarily a new MHCP) to access these additional ten (10) sessions.

-An MHTP does not expire.
+An MHCP does not expire.
 A referral is valid until the referred number of sessions have been completed, regardless of whether a patient chooses to change their allied mental health provider.